scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnEKS.md

 * [Set up a database for Scalar DB/Scalar DL deployment in AWS](./SetupDatabaseForAWS.md) // TODO: Update existing document

 ## Step 4.
-Create EKS Clusters for Scalar DL Ledger
+Create an EKS cluster for Scalar DL Ledger

-Create EKS Clusters for the deployment of Scalar DL Ledger.
+Create an EKS cluster for the deployment of Scalar DL Ledger.
 Please refer to the following document for more details.

-* [Create EKS Cluster for Scalar Products]() // TODO: Create a new document
+* [Create an EKS cluster for Scalar Products]() // TODO: Create a new document

 ## Step 5.
-Create EKS Clusters for Scalar DL Auditor
+Create an EKS cluster for Scalar DL Auditor

-Create EKS Clusters for the deployment of Scalar DL Auditor.
+Create an EKS cluster for the deployment of Scalar DL Auditor.
 Please refer to the following document for more details.

-* [Create EKS Cluster for Scalar Products]() // TODO: Create a new document
+* [Create an EKS cluster for Scalar Products]() // TODO: Create a new document

 ## Step 6.
-Create bastion server for Scalar DL Ledger
+Create a bastion server for Scalar DL Ledger

-For executing some tools to deploy and manage Scalar DL Ledger on EKS, you need to prepare a bastion server in the same VPC of the EKS Cluster you created in **Step 4**.
+For executing some tools to deploy and manage Scalar DL Ledger on EKS, you need to prepare a bastion server in the same VPC of the EKS cluster you created in **Step 4**.
 Please refer to the following document for more details.

-* [Create bastion server]() // TODO: Create a new document
+* [Create a bastion server]() // TODO: Create a new document

 ## Step 7.
-Create bastion server for Scalar DL Auditor
+Create a bastion server for Scalar DL Auditor

-For executing some tools to deploy and manage Scalar DL Auditor on EKS, you need to prepare a bastion server in the same VPC of the EKS Cluster you created in **Step 5**.
+For executing some tools to deploy and manage Scalar DL Auditor on EKS, you need to prepare a bastion server in the same VPC of the EKS cluster you created in **Step 5**.
 Please refer to the following document for more details.

-* [Create bastion server]() // TODO: Create a new document
+* [Create a bastion server]() // TODO: Create a new document

 ## Step 8.
-Create network peering between two EKS Clusters
+Create network peering between two EKS clusters

 To make Scalar DL work properly, Scalar DL Ledger and Scalar DL Auditor need to connect with each other.
 So, you need to connect two VPCs using [VPC Peering](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html).
 Please refer to the following document for more details.

 * [Create network peering for Scalar DL Auditor mode]() // TODO: Create a new document

 ## Step 9.
-Prepare custom values file of Helm Chart of Scalar DL Ledger
+Prepare a custom values file of Helm Chart of Scalar DL Ledger

-You need to configure your custom values file for Helm Chart of Scalar DL Ledger and Scalar DL Schema Loader (for Ledger) based on your environment (e.g., access information of the database you created in **Step 2**).
+You need to configure a custom values file for the Helm Chart of Scalar DL Ledger and Scalar DL Schema Loader (for Ledger) based on your environment (e.g., access information of the database you created in **Step 2**).
 Please refer to the following document for more details.

 ## Step 10.
 Deploy Scalar DL Ledger using Scalar Helm Chart

-Deploy Scalar DL Ledger on your EKS Cluster using Scalar Helm Chart.
+Deploy Scalar DL Ledger on your EKS cluster using Scalar Helm Chart.
 Please refer to the following document for more details.

 * [Deploy Scalar Products using Scalar Helm Chart]() // TODO: Create a new document in the Scalar Helm Chart repository

 ## Step 11.
-Prepare custom values file of Helm Chart of Scalar DL Auditor
+Prepare a custom values file of Helm Chart of Scalar DL Auditor

-You need to configure your custom values file for Helm Chart of Scalar DL Auditor and Scalar DL Schema Loader (for Auditor) based on your environment (e.g., access information of the database you created in **Step 3**).
+You need to configure a custom values file for the Helm Chart of Scalar DL Auditor and Scalar DL Schema Loader (for Auditor) based on your environment (e.g., access information of the database you created in **Step 3**).
 Please refer to the following document for more details.

-* [Configure custom values file of Scalar Helm Chart]() // TODO: Create a new document in the Scalar Helm Chart repository
+* [Configure a custom values file of Scalar Helm Chart]() // TODO: Create a new document in the Scalar Helm Chart repository

 ## Step 12.
 Deploy Scalar DL Auditor using Scalar Helm Chart

-Deploy Scalar DL Auditor on your EKS Cluster using Scalar Helm Chart.
+Deploy Scalar DL Auditor on your EKS cluster using Scalar Helm Chart.
 Please refer to the following document for more details.

 * [Deploy Scalar Products using Scalar Helm Chart]() // TODO: Create a new document in the Scalar Helm Chart repository

 ## Step 13.
 Check the status of Scalar DL Ledger deployment

-After deploying Scalar DL Ledger on your EKS Cluster, you need to check the status of each component.
+After deploying Scalar DL Ledger on your EKS cluster, you need to check the status of each component.
 Please refer to the following document for more details.

 * [What you might want to check on a regular basis](./RegularCheck.md) // TODO: Update existing document

 ## Step 14.
 Check the status of Scalar DL Auditor deployment

-After deploying Scalar DL Auditor on your EKS Cluster, you need to check the status of each component.
+After deploying Scalar DL Auditor on your EKS cluster, you need to check the status of each component.
 Please refer to the following document for more details.

 * [What you might want to check on a regular basis](./RegularCheck.md) // TODO: Update existing document

 ## Step 15.
 Monitoring for Scalar DL Ledger deployment

-After deploying Scalar DL Ledger on your EKS Cluster, you need to monitor each component and collect logs.
+After deploying Scalar DL Ledger on your EKS cluster, it is recommended to monitor the deployed components and collect their logs, especially in production.
 Please refer to the following document for more details.

 * [Kubernetes Monitor Guide](./K8sMonitorGuide.md) // TODO: Update existing document
 * [How to collect logs from Kubernetes applications](./K8sLogCollectionGuide.md) // TODO: Update existing document

 ## Step 16.
 Monitoring for Scalar DL Auditor deployment

-After deploying Scalar DL Auditor on your EKS Cluster, you need to monitor each component and collect logs.
+After deploying Scalar DL Auditor on your EKS cluster, it is recommended to monitor the deployed components and collect their logs, especially in production.
 Please refer to the following document for more details.

 * [Kubernetes Monitor Guide](./K8sMonitorGuide.md) // TODO: Update existing document
 * [How to collect logs from Kubernetes applications](./K8sLogCollectionGuide.md) // TODO: Update existing document